CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 #### "required_str"
 Strength required to move the furniture around.
 Negative values indicate an unmovable furniture.

-#### "max_volume"
-(Optional) Maximal volume that can be used to store items here.

-#### "flags"
-Various additional flags, see "doc/JSON_FLAGS.md".

 #### "crafting_pseudo_item"
 (Optional) Id of an item (tool) that will be available for crafting when this furniture is range (the furniture acts as an item of that type).

-#### "examine_action"
-(Optional) The C++ function that is called when the furniture is examined.
-See "src/iexamine.h".

-#### "close" and "open"
-(Optional) The value should be a furniture id, if either is defined, the player can open / close the furniture.
-Opening / closing will change the furniture at the affected tile to the given one.
-For example one could have furniture "f_safe_c", which "open"s to "f_safe_o" and "f_safe_o" in turn "close"s to "f_safe_c".

-#### "bash"
-(Optional) Defines whether the furniture can be bashed and if so, what happens.
-See TODO (write the documentation for this).

-#### "deconstruct"
-(Optional) Defines whether the furniture can be deconstructed and if so, what the results shall be.
-See TODO (write the documentation for this).

 ###TERRAIN